-2019 marks the official 18th anniversary of Sexual Assault Awareness Month — but did you know we can trace its history even longer?
+April 2024 marks the official 23rd anniversary of NSVRC's Sexual Assault Awareness Month — but did you know we can trace its history even longer?

 Even before its official declaration, SAAM was about both awareness and prevention of sexual assault, harassment, and abuse.
 Looking at the history of the movement to end sexual violence, it’s clear why: It’s impossible to prevent an issue no one knows about, and it’s difficult to make people aware of a problem without providing a solution.
 The two work in tandem, and they always have.
 From the civil rights movement to the founding of the first rape crisis centers to national legislation and beyond, the roots of SAAM run deep.